jeremylt/LFAToolkit.jl/docs/src/examples/advection_supg.md

 One may compare the continuous spectrum with the discrete symbol, which is necessarily periodic on ``[-\pi, \pi)``, to understand the behavior for high wave numbers, including the high frequencies that will limit stable time steps.
 To understand dispersion within the resolved frequencies, we instead plot the phase speed ``\lambda/\theta``, which should be very close to ``c`` through the resolved frequencies.
 Here we show the SUPG advection operator on ``H^1`` Lagrange basis.

-For understanding about SUPG in this work, see papers by Hughes TJR, Brooks AN (1979, 1982) and C.H.
-Whiting A multi-dimensional upwind scheme with no crosswind diﬀusion.
-In: Hughes TJR, editor.
-Finite element methods for convection dominated ﬂows, AMD-vol. 34.
-New York: ASME, (1979), pp. 19-35.
-Streamline upwind/Petrov–Galerkin formulations for convection dominated ﬂows with particular emphasis on the incompressible Navier–Stokes equations.
-Comput Meth Appl Mech Eng, 32 (1982), pp. 199-259.
-Hierarchical basis for stabilized finite element methods for compressible flows.
-Comput.
-Methods Appl.
-Mech.
-Engrg.
-192, (2003), pp. 5167-5185.

 ````@eval
 using Markdown